A Tenth Revolution Group Company

 Attraction and retention

-The best way to make sure you’re offering the kind of package that will make Microsoft professionals want to join your team is to know what candidates are looking for from their dream jobs.
-What attracts them to a role?
-What makes them want to leave?
-And how can Microsoft end users appeal to candidates in other parts of the ecosystem?
+To ensure you’re offering a package that attracts Microsoft professionals, it’s essential to understand what candidates seek in their ideal roles.
+What draws them to a position?
+What prompts them to leave?
+And how can Microsoft end users appeal to talent from across the ecosystem?

-In this section, we’ll take a look at what attracts Microsoft professionals to new career opportunities, what kind of perks and benefits they look out for, and how Microsoft customers land the talent they need to help them maximize their tech investment.
+In this section, we’ll examine what attracts Microsoft professionals to new career opportunities, the perks and benefits they prioritize, and how Microsoft customers secure the talent needed to maximize their technology investments.

 What encourages a candidate to take a role?